 Ways to get involved in research

-Different ways to get involved in research
+Explore the different ways to get involved in research

-• workshop, focus group or event
+• at a workshop, focus group or event

 • before or after a hospital appointment

-• take a survey or questionnaire
+• by completing a survey or questionnaire

 Attend a workshop or focus group or online involvement to: